 Story time: Reading is important because it develops our thoughts and gives us endless knowledge while keeping our minds active.
 Teaching young children to read helps them to learn and listen.
 I love reading too so I save some time for story time which can also turn into an interactive session with toddlers.
 Following in my footsteps, my older one faithfully reads one book a day.

 Game time: Game time can be on anytime, from the time they wake up until the time they have to sleep.
 There are many mothers who go out of their way and prepare organic games themselves.
-That is awesome too, but I’m not one of them so I resort to the store-bought games like Uno, Scrabble, Snakes and Ladders, Chess, etc. My daughter hates to lose so she continues to play until she wins.
+That is awesome too, but I’m not one of them so I resort to the store-bought games like Uno, Scrabble, Snakes and Ladders, Chess, Dobble, etc. My daughter hates to lose so she continues to play until she wins.
 And no, I don’t just let her win just because she is ‘small’.
 According to me, she needs to learn how to handle defeat.
 Indoor games is probably the most easiest activity where you can bond with your kids without any stress.

 Indoor activities with toddlers

 Indoor activity time: Sometimes, the siblings are left to play with each other.
 Other times, while the little one sleeps, my daughter and I paint.
 This enhances our creative skills while keeping the house mess-free.
 We also try and create some gorgeous hairstyles on her.
 When our toddler is awake, all three of us spend an hour dancing or, when I’m exhausted, playing ‘Simple Simon’.
 House chores come under this category too.
 They love helping me hang the clothes to dry, or mixing something in the kitchen.
 Play-dates and sleepovers are also a great way for them to indulge in various indoor activities.